This post may contain affiliate links. Please read our disclosure policy.

 I don’t watch too many cooking shows (shocking, right?!), but recently I started watching Martha Stewart’s Cooking School.
 There is something about Martha that makes me want to do everything better.
 And more beautifully.

 In one recent show on onions she made French Onion Soup with homemade beef stock.
 My Husband and I will drive 45 minutes to eat our favorite French Onion Soup in Atlanta.
 No, seriously.
 It’s that good!
-Well that got me thinking, if I am so in love with homemade chicken stock, wouldn’t homemade beef stock be just as good!
+Well that got me thinking, if I am so in love with my chicken broth recipe, wouldn’t homemade beef stock be just as good!

 Martha’s recipe calls to roast the vegetables, bones and meat prior to simmering, which means dirtying an extra pan, but I am here to tell you it was so worth it!
 The flavor is deep, rich, and complex.
 The wine, vegetables, beef and veal flavors all meld together to create a magnificent stock.